The Deep Christ

 Secondly, Marcion developed an extensive network of churches in Asia Minor that, like his bare bones Bible, became a prototype for how Christian congregations began to be organized.

 The hereseologists did to Marcion what they did to gnosticism in general; they obscured and buried his teachings, turning him from a valuable early Christian pioneer into a villain.
-The hereseologist Tertullian was particularly masterful in making sure that the writings of Marcion were seen as a corruption of the Gospels and of Acts, rather than, what some scholars believe, were earlier versions of them.
+The hereseologist Tertullian was particularly masterful in making sure that the writings of Marcion were seen as a corruption of the Gospels and of Acts, rather than, what some scholars believe, were perhaps their earliest versions.
 (10).

-A prominent German scholar, Walter Bauer (1877-1960) was one of the first to try to untangle the head-tilting orthodox version of Christian history.
+A prominent German scholar, Ferdinand Bauer (1792-1860) was one of the first to try to untangle the head-tilting orthodox version of Christian history.
 He argued that one of the key heresiologists named Eusebius worked to rewrite early Christian conflicts to where the proto-orthodox Christian model was seen as the original version that came straight from the teachings of Jesus.

 In 325 AD, Constantine gathered bishops from across the land and locked in the core belief framework for what was to become the orthodox Christian tradition.
-The Nicene Creed was a big nail in the gnostic coffin, where from that time of Athenasius’ proclamation in 367, that forbade posession of any non-canonical texts.
+The Nicene Creed was a big nail in the gnostic coffin, where Athenasius’ proclamation in 367 forbade possession of any non-canonical texts.
 (11) (12) One Baptism, not the multiple baptist rituals of the gnostics, just Jesus with no Sophia, just God the Father and the Holy Ghost without that messy cosmology of origins.
 (13)

 By 380 AD, the Roman Emperor Theodosius I made Nicene Christianity the national religion for its vast empire, a move whose motivations were as political as they were religious.

-One motivation for this was o establish a quality control system of institutionalizing the church through “apostolic succession” from it’s head office in Rome.
-Starting with Peter, this centralized quality control system established a uniform doctrine and guard against endless variation (heterodoxy).
+One motivation for this was to establish a quality control system of institutionalizing the church through “apostolic succession” from it’s head office in Rome.
+Starting with Peter, this centralized quality control system established a uniform doctrine to guard against endless variation (heterodoxy).
 There was great diversity of the gnostic sects from Rome, Babylon to Southern India with no anchor of coherence between the sects, something which Christianity sought to avoid.
-The gnostic system over time was becoming increasingly speculative, with new models that tried to build increasingly strange understandings of the complex cosmology, in what was becoming a steady path to obscurity.
+The gnostic system over time was becoming increasingly speculative and endless variations were drawn up to try to make it easier to grasp this complex and strange cosmology.

-There of course was also the need to foster more people’s dependency on this central savior image as well as on the church itself which became a necessary intermediary with the divine.
+There of course was also the need to foster more people’s dependency on this central savior image as well as on the church itself, both being necessary intermediaries with the divine.
 The church as an institution, by its very nature, needed people to depend on it for it to grow and stay in control of the narrative.

-Although gnosticism grew and developed along side Christianity, where there were cross fertilizations and completely separate themes.
+Gnosticism grew and developed along side Christianity where there were both cross fertilizations and completely separate story lines.
 However, from its origins, according to scholars, these pre-orthodox gnostic texts, particularly the Sethian and Sophian texts, were largely relics of a pre-Christian theology.
 They were novel.
 They were not later variations of the Jesus gospels that we are so familiar with.
 This is why the texts that survived the Nicene purges are all the more remarkable.